zeon-studio/hugoplate/content/english/technical-editing/_index.md

 ## What is technical editing?

 Anyone who publishes any kind of text needs an editor, a fresh set of eyes to catch mistakes.
-And since knitting is a specialized area, that editor needs to be a person who knows the ins and outs of knitting.
+Since knitting is a specialized area, that editor needs to be a person who knows the ins and outs of knitting.

 {{< highlight >}}